 – Note, Kindergarten kids do get extra time for lunch in the first few months so they can adjust to the routine.
 They may come home saying they don’t have enough time to eat lunch.
 Usually they are spending a lot of time chatting.
 They will adjust in time.

 – You might be able to provide an “emergency snack” in your kid’s main bag for the afternoon, if you find they’re really hungry.
 Check with your teacher.

-- If you are wanting more information on something, reach out to your PTA officers, or attend a meeting.
+– If you are wanting more information on something, reach out to your PTA officers, or attend a meeting (check out our PTA Zone to learn about the PTA and its officers).
 Find a parent who looks friendly at pick up to ask questions.
 Post a question on our Facebook group.
 Stop by the office at school.
 Take the initiative to reach out, and someone can point you in the right direction!

 – If your kid is interested in recreational fall soccer, sign up through Foothills now.
 You can request team placement by school, but it’s not guaranteed especially late in summer.
 There’s typically one practice and one game per week.
 (Note: this can be a lot for a K kid, with the exhaustion of adjusting to school already)

 – You can feel more connected and involved through many volunteer jobs at the school, but the “best” way (in some opinion) is to volunteer for your kid’s teacher.
 Each teacher manages parent volunteers differently.
 As a working parent, this can be hard, but some working parents have had success with reserving a vacation day off to help with a field trip or class party.
 Do note that many teachers, especially in Kindergarten, will ask that you wait a month to volunteer, as they have their hands full getting to know their students.